Shukai Du (CV)

 I am an Assistant Professor in the Department of Mathematics at Syracuse University.
 Before joining Syracuse, I was a Visiting Assistant Professor at the University of Wisconsin–Madison (2020–2024).
 I received my PhD in Applied Mathematics from the University of Delaware.

-My research is largely motivated by the observation that diverse problems in science and engineering often share common mathematical structures.
-I am interested in identifying and understanding these structures through computational tools.
-I value both mathematical rigor and practical utility, and hold the belief that they are complementary.
-My current research interests focus on high-order numerical methods for high-dimensional and multiscale systems, data-driven and machine learning acceleration of principle-based numerical approaches, and applications such as electromagnetic waves, radiative transfer, and inverse problems.
+My research is motivated by the observation that many problems in science and engineering share common mathematical structures.
+I am interested in identifying, understanding, and leveraging these structures with analytical and computational approaches.
+I value both mathematical rigor and practical utility, and view them as complementary goals.
+My current research focuses on high-order numerical methods for high-dimensional and multiscale systems, machine learning acceleration of first-principles numerical methods, and applications including electromagnetic waves, radiative transfer, and inverse problems.

 News

-- [Jan 2026] New paper: J. L. Torchinsky, S. Du, and S. N. Stechmann.
-Angular-spatial hp-adaptivity for radiative transfer with discontinuous Galerkin spectral element methods.
+- Jan 2026 Paper: Angular-spatial hp-adaptivity for radiative transfer with discontinuous Galerkin spectral element methods.
 J. Quant.
 Spectrosc.
 Radiat.
 Transf.
 348 (2026).
 DOI

-- [Jan 2026] Submitted: S. Du, T. Le, S. N. Stechmann.
-Element learning with hp-adaptivity: machine learning-based acceleration of hp-adaptive spectral element methods, and application to atmospheric radiative transfer.
+- Jan 2026 Submitted paper: Element learning with hp-adaptivity: machine learning-based acceleration of hp-adaptive spectral element methods, and application to atmospheric radiative transfer.

-- [Nov 2025] Submitted: B. Cockburn, S. Du, M. A. Sánchez.
-A spectral analysis of hp-hybridized mixed and HDG methods for parametric second-order elliptic problems.
+- Nov 2025 Submitted paper: A spectral analysis of hp-hybridized mixed and HDG methods for parametric second-order elliptic problems.

-- [Oct 2025] New paper: D. H. Marsico, S. Du, and S. N. Stechmann.
-Can second-order numerical accuracy be achieved for moist atmospheric dynamics with non-smoothness at cloud edge?
+- Oct 2025 Paper: Can second-order numerical accuracy be achieved for moist atmospheric dynamics with non-smoothness at cloud edge?
 J. Adv.
 Model.
 Earth Syst.
 17 (2025).
 DOI

 Research keywords